Windows 10 Recycle Bin: How to Hide, Empty, and Recover Data?

 - In its window, locate and tap the “Manage” menu bar.

-- Click on the “Empty Recycle bin” to free out the space of Recycle bin.
+- Click on the “Empty Recycle bin” to free out the space of the Recycle bin.

 1.3 Empty Windows 10 Recycle bin from Settings